Doncic's triple-double lifts Mavericks over Pelicans 123-116

 Doncic’s triple-double lifts Mavericks over Pelicans 123-116

-Jrue Holiday labored through an uncharacteristically rough shooting night, going just 2 of 11 from the field.

-The game was tied at 109 after Ingram’s jumper with about five minutes left, but Doncic responded with a jumper while being fouled by Holiday to start a six-point mini-run capped by Jalen Brunson’s turnaround near the baseline that made it 115-109 with 3:22 to go.
+The game was tied at 109 after Ingram’s jumper with about five minutes left, but Doncic responded with a jumper while being fouled by Jrue Holiday to start a six-point mini-run capped by Jalen Brunson‘s turnaround near the baseline that made it 115-109.

 New Orleans missed five straight 3-pointers before Ingram finally hit one to make it 115-112.
-Doncic’s right-handed runner in the lane over a crowd of defenders, followed by his rainbow 3 off the glass with 1:23 left, made it 120-113, and the Pelicans could not recover.
+Doncic’s right-handed runner in the lane over a crowd of defenders, followed by his left wing 3 off the glass with 1:23 left, made it 120-113, and the Pelicans couldn’t recover.

+“That’s him,” Porzingis said of Doncic.
+“He loves those moments.
+I love those moments.
+And we’re going to try to be dangerous there at the end.”

+Derrick Favors and Josh Hart each had 16 points for the Pelicans.
+Lonzo Ball added 15.

 New Orleans led by 16 early and double digits for much of the first half.

-The Pelicans went up 53-40 on Nickeil Alexander-Walker’s 3 in the second quarter, but Dallas outscored New Orleans 32-11 during the final eight minutes of the half.
+The Pelicans went up 53-40 on Nickeil Alexander-Walker‘s 3 in the second quarter, but Dallas outscored New Orleans 32-11 during the final eight minutes of the half, and Porzingis said it started with Dallas’ defense.

+“I told everybody we’re going to step it up.
+We’re going to put it in a different gear defensively,” Porzingis said.
+“We got out there with more energy, with more intensity, more vocal. … That got us going.”

 Wright and Doncic each scored eight during that surge, which was ignited by Doncic’s step-back 3.
 Soon after, Porzingis, who had 17 first-half points, added a dunk, a 3 and free throws on successive possessions to make it 55-50.